-foreground:Blue Specifies that all widgets in all applications will have a fore- ground color of blue.
-XmanborderWidth:10 Specifies that all widgets in an application whose class is Xman will have a border width of 10 (pixels). xman.form.button1.label:Testing Specifies that a particular widget in the xman application will have a label named Testing .
+foreground:Blue Specifies that all widgets in all applications will have a foreground color of blue.

+XmanborderWidth:10 Specifies that all widgets in an application whose class is xman.form.button1.label:Testing Specifies that a particular widget in the xman application will have a label named Testing.